Calvert Cliffs' Coordinating Committee, Inc. v. Atomic Energy Commission: Decision

-Judge J Skelly Wright and the D.C.
-Circuit Court ruled that the Atomic Energy Commission is required to consider the environmental impacts of licensing a nuclear power plant, regardless of whether a challenge was raised or not.
-The D.C.
-Circuit Court took the ruling a step further and made NEPA judicially enforceable by establishing procedural and substantive provisions for how federal agencies should comply with NEPA.
-Judge Wright and the D.C.
-Circuit Court ruled that the Atomic Energy Commission's rules were deficient and required revision.
+In 1971 Judge J. Skelly Wright of the D.C.
+Circuit Court ruled that the AEC was required to consider the environmental impacts of licensing a nuclear power plant, regardless of whether a challenge was raised or not.
+The Court took the ruling a step further and made NEPA judicially enforceable by establishing procedural and substantive provisions for how federal agencies should comply with NEPA.
+Judge Wright ruled that the Atomic Energy Commission's rules were deficient and required revision.

 Holdings

 The court made several key decisions regarding how federal agencies comply with NEPA: